jgagne/id-sp20-ec/README.md

 ## Week 10

-*Online-only*, Working remotely via Slack and Google Hangouts
+*Online-only*, Working remotely via Slack and Google Hangouts (via invite)

 ### WFH

+- Free online discussion — [Response and Adaptation for Online Teaching 1.0](https://designincubation.com/design-events/response-and-adaptation-for-online-teaching-1-0/) @ 1:00–2:30 p.m.
+(Optional to attend; educators _and students_ are welcome)
-- Class sync and discussion @ 1:30 p.m.
-(Google Hangouts invite via Slack)
+- <mark>Class sync and discussion @ 2:30 p.m.</mark> (Google Hangouts invite via Slack)

+### Reminder

+- Create a repo for your Recipe Review (Project 2)
+  - Share a link to your repo in the Slack `#recipe-review` channel
+- Rubrics for Article Rework (Project 1) are posted; see the Issues tab on your repo for details
+  - Check off each task as you complete it
+  - If you have questions about a task, leave a comment on the issue and tag me at `@jgagne`

 ## Tools